Logotipo

 Income matters more than people realize, especially in the fair credit range.
 Most issuers want to see at least $15,000 annual income, but some are more flexible.

 Student cards often have lower income requirements.
-The Discover it Student Chrome approved my nephew with just $8,000 part-time income and a 610 score.
+The Discover it Student Chrome is reported to approve with part-time income and scores in the 600-620 range.

 Don’t inflate your income on applications.
 Card companies verify, and lying can result in account closure.